jhpyle/docassemble/_docs/markup.md

 text in assembled documents (with the exception of the `!` image insertion command, which does not work within PDF and RTF documents).

+When [Markdown] is converted to [HTML], external hyperlinks (as well as internal hyperlinks to documents) will open in a separate tab, but internal links will open in the same tab.
+To force an internal link to open in a separate tab, you can write the links this way:

+{% highlight text %}
+Check out [other interviews](${ url_of('dispatch') }){:target="_blank"}.
+{% endhighlight %}

+If you want to force an external hyperlink to open in the same window, write raw HTML like this instead of a [Markdown] hyperlink:

+{% highlight text %}
+Check out <a target="_self" href="https://docassemble.org">the web site</a>
+{% endhighlight %}

 # <a name="mako"></a>Using Mako for logic and generated text

 **docassemble** uses a templating system called [Mako] to allow